Nike’s best cross training shoe for 2018 – the Nike Metcon 4 – is now available online via Rogue Fitness.

 Nike’s premier cross training shoe in 2017 was the Nike Metcon 3.
 The Metcon 3 is not a pure weightlifting shoe, but rather a durable and versatile cross training shoe that was designed and built for the rigors of CrossFit workouts.
 Box jumps, rope climbs, sprints, and heavy weight lifting all factor into these workouts – and Nike designed this shoe to work for all those things.
 And they look pretty darn good doing it.

-The Nike Metcon 3 design incorporated a lot of features that made that shoe special.
+The Nike Metcon 4 design incorporates a lot of features that make that shoe special.
 First, let’s talk about lifting heavy weight.
 As we discussed in our article on weightlifting shoes, there are a few important points to consider.
 First of all, running shoes are not appropriate for lifting heavy weight.
-For big squats and deadlifts there’s simply too much cushioning and movement in all the thick padding in the heel and sole of a running shoe.
+For big squats and deadlifts there’s simply too much cushioning and movement in all the thick padding in the heel and midsole of a running shoe.
 It’s like trying to lift weights on a mattress.
 And if you’ve never tried proper weightlifting shoes – maybe you don’t know better.
 But try them once, and there’s no going back.
-And therefore the Metcon 3 has a very firm, maximum support heel – for ultra-stability.
+And therefore the Metcon 4 (just like the Metcon 3) has a very firm, maximum support heel – for ultra-stability.
 In this regard it’s much like a purpose built weightlifting shoe – which often have solid heels made from wood – or other rigid material.
-Squishy soles is not a problem in the Metcon 3.
+Squishy soles is not a problem in the Metcon 4.

-So, the Metcon 3 can be used for big weights.
+So, the Metcon 4 (just like the Metcon 3) can be used for big weights.
 But there’s a lot more to CrossFit workouts – like rope climbs, box jumps, and a lot of fast movement.
 In shoes, the midsole is designed to provide cushioning and shock absorption.
-And in the Metcon 3 a drop-in midsole is used for this purpose.
+And in the Metcon 4 a drop-in midsole is used for this purpose.
 For even more flexibility there’s molded flex grooves in sole of the forefoot.
 Why is this?
 Because with all these dynamic movements you’ve got to have some flex in the shoe.

-The Metcon 3 also utilizes Flywire technology – these are lightweight filaments that integrate with the laces (you can see them pretty clearly in the photo – they are the red strings around the laces).
+The Metcon 4 continues to utilize Flywire technology – these are lightweight filaments that integrate with the laces (you can see them pretty clearly in the photos – they are the white thread-like strings around the laces).
 These provide structure and support because those filaments run in a criss-cross fashion through the inside of the shoe.
-It’s much like the mid-sole strap you’d see in a weightlifting shoe.
+It’s much like the mid-sole strap you’d see in a weightlifting shoe – but without the mid-sole strap!
 It really helps lock your foot into the shoe.

 Those Flywire filaments look pretty thin and weak though, don’t they?
 They are actually made from Vectran which is a high-performance multifilament yarn spun from liquid crystal polymer (LCP).
 Pound for pound, Vectran fiber is five times stronger than steel and ten times stronger than aluminum, claims the manufacturer.